audunf/extract_text_from_video_image_data/README.md

 This will analyze the AVI file, dump results in results.csv, and take a sample every second of the video.

-When first started, the user must point out where the text is located.
+When first started, the user must point out where the text is located in the image from the video.
 This is called defining "regions of interest" (ROIs).
+It's essentially a bounding box for the text to perform OCR on.
 Without these regions, the program won't do anything.

 Steps: